lpaggen/dsdm_research_s1_group25/README.md

 pip   -> pip install -r requirements.txt

+expect some issues with the "protobuf" library, you may need to downgrade it to a previous version depending on your system

 # The demo.zip folder has a visual demonstration of the code working on my machines (1 client shown)